-Where a pupil’s absence raises concerns the school will make every effort to contact the parents at an early opportunity.
-Parents will be notified in writing for information purposes only if their child’s attendance falls below 95%.
-If a child's attendance falls below 90% they will be monitored for a period of 6 weeks with the expectation that their attendance reaches 97% during this time period.
-If the attendance fails to meet this for 12 consecutive weeks or falls below 80%, Parents will be referred to our external Attendance Officer and invited in for a meeting with our School’s Pastoral and Attendance manager and the external attendance officer.
+Where a pupil’s absence raises concerns, the school will make every effort to contact parents at the earliest opportunity.
+Parents will be notified in writing of their child's attendance each term.
+If a child’s attendance falls below 96%, they will be informally monitored over the following term (usually six weeks) to support improved attendance.
+If a child's attendance falls below 90%, they will be monitored for a period of 4 weeks with the expectation that their attendance reaches 97% during this time period.
+If the attendance fails to meet this for 12 consecutive weeks or falls below 80%, parents will be referred to our external Attendance Officer and invited in for a meeting with our School’s Family Support Worker and the external Attendance Officer.

 Key Stage 2 SAT’s week is normally in early to mid May and all Year 6 pupils should make every effort to attend.
 Year 2 SAT’s May and Year 1 Phonics Test mid July.